 What if we missed Gear Day, and where do we pickup gear?

-We usually have two Gear Days (Check our Calendar for August), and folks should try to make one of them, but if you miss it, don’t worry!
+We usually have two Gear Days (Check our Calendar for July and/or August), and folks should try to make one of them, but if you miss it, don’t worry!
 We also bring our equipment trailer (Thanks to Bulldog Trailers!!) to practices for the first couple of weeks for latecomers and equipment exchange if there are fit issues during practice.
 If you have Gear issues, arrive at practice one half hour early!
 Coaches often collect gear at our gear shed to outfit their team and/or replace damaged gear, so be assured we will get them geared up and in the game.
 TCYF provides helmet, shoulder pads, pants and pads, mouth piece, practice jersey and game jersey.
 Parents provide cleats, socks, shorts and shirt.

 What can I do to help TCYF?